The most top nonprofit trends: Fundraising in 2025 and through the years

 Each different platform requires specific trainings and knowledge—knowledge that is hard to retain with nonprofit staffing turnover.

 Increasingly nonprofits are looking to consolidate tech, and the ultimate efficiency gains will go to organizations who are able to unite their front end fundraising tools with their back end donor management tools—ideally into a single platform, like Funraise.
-Organizations that consolidate will benefit from improved donor relationships, more efficient workflows, decreased costs, and ultimately these benefits will lead to more revenue.
+Organizations that consolidate will benefit from strong donor relationships, more efficient workflows, decreased costs, and ultimately these benefits will lead to more revenue.

 2. Tech Awareness